lkalaivanan/jks-as-code/README.md

 # jks-as-code

+Goal of this project is to learn the different options/configurations on the Jenkins A a Code / Jenkins Configuration as Code

 ##Jenkins Configuration as Code

 The ‘as code’ paradigm is about being able to reproduce and/or restore a full environment within minutes based on recipes and automation, managed as code.